PnS2018/pns2018.github.com/session_02.md

 1. We provide a [template script](./res/code/logistic-regression-with-keras-layers-template.py) that has the barebone structure of implementing Logistic Regression in Keras.
 You will need to complete the script and get it running.
 You are expected to define a Logistic Regression model, compile the model with binary cross-entropy loss and a optimizer, and train the model.
 If you can successfully train the model, try to change the choice of optimizer, what do you observe?

 2. In this exercise, you will implement the Logistic Regression from scratch.
 We provide a [template script](./res/code/logistic-regression-basic-template.py) that contains necessary setup code, you need to complete the code and run.
+You are expected to write a training loop that can loop over the data for some number of epochs.